PopSugar

-PopSugar Inc. is an American media and technology company that is the parent to the media property PopSugar (stylized POPSUGAR) and a monthly subscription business PopSugar Must Have.
+PopSugar Inc. is an American media and technology company that is the parent to the media property PopSugar (stylized POPSUGAR).
 The company was founded in 2006 by married couple Brian and Lisa Sugar as a pop culture blog.
 The company is part of American digital holding company Vox Media.

 History

 Husband and wife Brian Sugar and Lisa Sugar founded PopSugar, in 2006, after a suggestion by blogger Om Malik that Lisa turn her celebrity gossip hobby into a company.
 Brian became CEO and Lisa Editor-in-Chief, and they added venture capitalist Michael Moritz to the board.

 In 2007, the company acquired ShopStyle, a fashion shopping search engine, followed by acquisitions of Starbrand Media, FreshGuide, and Circle of Moms in 2012.
 In 2013, the company officially changed its name from Sugar Inc. to PopSugar, and announced that it was profitable and had grown to over 450 employees.
 In 2019, American digital holding company Group Nine Media acquired PopSugar in an all-stock transaction.